Game Stats — DC Heroes RPG

 The ethical implications of these are not explored during the first movie.
 One gets the impression that there’s a very limited number of field-capable partisans, and that losing even one such operative is bad news for free humans.
 Therefore, they’ll lower chances of capture at any cost.

-The partisans often seemed to have a bit of contempt for “coppertops” as they sometimes called people still embedded in the Matrix.
+The partisans often seemed to have a bit of contempt for “coppertops” as they sometimes call people still embedded in the Matrix.

 This might be a deliberate bit of dehumanizing to help distance them from the psychological consequences of having to kill innocents in the course of their missions.
-This is a fairly common coping mechanism in war already.
+This is a fairly common coping mechanism in war.

 Blades and bullets